barisbozkurt/AutomaticPCGclassification/README.md

 The script performs 5 random experiments with random splits of train-validation sets (test set is fixed for all experiments).
 The results are written in data/results folder.

-If you would like to simply check results produced for one sample run (5 learning experiments), example resulting files are available in the 'exampleResults' folder including:
+If you would like to simply check results produced for one sample run (5 learning experiments) on the shared system, example resulting files are available in the 'exampleResults4Physionet2016' folder including:
 - png files: plots of learning curves (acc vs epoch#, loss vs epoch#) and ROC curves
 - _res.txt files: contains measures for the system including confusion matrix, sensitivity, specificity, F-measure, etc.
 - other .txt files: log of experiments

 Our manuscript discusses tests carried on 90 different settings (various segmentation strategies, feature types, dimensions, CNN models) on our proprietary PCG database.
-The ROCs for each systems setting is shared in folder "results4allSystems_UocDba" which also includes sorting with respect to area under the ROC.
+The ROCs for each system setting is shared in folder "results4allSystems_UocDba" which also includes sorting with respect to area under the ROC.
 All ROCs are computed via averaging results of 5 random experiments (since %20 of data is reserved as test data in each experiment).